bierschi/robo_car/README.md

 - /imu/data      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -> data from an inertial measurement unit (imu) sensor (mpu6050)
 - /scan &nbsp;   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -> data  from a Laser scanner (hokuyo)
 - /camera/data   &nbsp;&nbsp;&nbsp;&nbsp; -> data from a plugged in camera (picamera)

-- /motion/cmd_vel -> data to control the robots movement
+#### Sensor data fusion

+In order to obtain the most accurate position, the data sources visual odometry, lidar odometry and imu will be merged with an extended kalman filter

 #### Create a correct transformation tree of the robot